Your questions, Answered

 Buckland’s focus is on creating a strong community where people put down their roots for the long-term.
 There will be a variety of housing types and tenures to support this – well-designed, well-planned and built to last.

-Welborne will take between 20 to 30 years to build.
-A range of housing types will be provided across the development for first-time buyers, key workers, family and care for the elderly.
-Significant infrastructure investment is required to start the project off including contribution to M27 Junction 10, local transport and utilities infrastructure plus community facilities and green infrastructure.
-Consequently early phases of development will include 10% affordable housing with a proposed mechanism to increase levels up to 30% affordable over the lifetime of development.
+Significant infrastructure has been made from the start including contribution to M27 Junction 10, local transport and utilities infrastructure plus community facilities and green infrastructure.
+Consequently, early phases of development will include 10% affordable housing with a proposed mechanism to increase levels up to 30% affordable over the lifetime of development.

 The residential areas will be guided by the masterplan, designed in the context of the landscape setting and neighbourhoods.
-We are working on the Welborne Design Code and Street Manual which will be a key guides and design frameworks for housebuilders and infrastructure providers to follow so our vision for Welborne remain cohesive and undiluted through the lifetime of the build.
+We are following the Welborne Design Code and Street Manual which will be a key guide and design framework for housebuilders and infrastructure providers to follow so our vision for Welborne remains cohesive and undiluted through the lifetime of the build.

 • More than half of the entire area of Welborne will be green space and residential areas have been designed to be within 300m reach of greenery – from woodland and natural open space to formal parks, playgrounds, allotments and pedestrian ‘greenways’.